alces-software/alces-storage-manager/README.md

 directory.
 A sample configuration file is provided at `config/storagemanager.yml.ex`.
 The two sections of this file are as follows:

-   ### :auth
-   Specifies options for connecting to the ASM daemon used for authentication.
-   * `:address` - the IP address and port of the ASM daemon to connect to.
-This should be the (or one of the) ASMD(s) configured in step 3.
-Required.
-   * `:ssl` - set to `true` to use an SSL connection.
-Recommended.

    ### :ssl

    Specifies SSL configuration options.
 Only used if there are remote